jassn/anbird/3G-dongle/0101-file-list.md

 * system/core/libnetutils/dhcp_utils.c
-this file was removed in Android 7.1
+This file was removed in Android 7.1